50 Must-Read Psychology Books

-By reading books related to intensive studies, you are able to essentially “jumpstart” your brain and learn what researchers and professors learn in a fraction of the time.
+By reading books related to intensive studies, you are able to essentially “jumpstart” your self-education and learn what researchers, professors, and authors have learned in a fraction of the time.

 I can’t think of a single better way to empower your brain (and yourself) than that.